chrissix666/Jellyfin-VideoOSD-CustomOnOff-Menu/README.md

 ## Notes and Limitations

-- This menu only controls scripts that support this menu integration.
+- This menu only controls script addons that support this menu integration.
 - It does not modify Jellyfin server settings.
-- It does not install or remove addons.
+- It does not install or remove addon scripts.
-- It only enables or disables already loaded compatible scripts.
+- It only enables or disables already loaded compatible script addons.
-- If a compatible addon is used without this menu integration, it can still run standalone as always on.
+- If a compatible script addon is used without this menu integration, it can still run standalone as always on.

 ---